How to change the file downloads folder for Chrome and Firefox on Mac

 Change Downloads folder in Chrome on Mac

-Alternatively, you can also turn on the switch next to Ask where to save each file before downloading to have Chrome ask you where you want to save the files every time.
+You can also turn on the switch next to Ask where to save each file before downloading to have Chrome ask where to save the files every time.

 Change the Firefox downloads folder

-1. Open Firefox on your Mac and go to its Preferences by either clicking Firefox > Settings or Preferences from the menu bar or using the menu button from the top right and selecting Settings.
+1. Open Firefox on your Mac and click Firefox > Settings or Preferences in the menu bar at the top, or click the hamburger menu in the top-right and choose Settings.

-4. Click the Choose button next to Save files to, browse for your folder, and click Open.
-Firefox will now save new file downloads to this chosen spot.
+3. Click the Choose button next to Save files to, select a folder on your Mac, and click the Open button.
+Firefox will save all new downloads into this location.

 Check out next: